auth0/lock/README.md

 - **popupOptions {Object}**: Allows to customize the location of the popup in the screen.
 Any [position and size feature](https://developer.mozilla.org/en-US/docs/Web/API/Window/open#Position_and_size_features) allowed by `window.open` is accepted.
 Defaults to `{}`.
 - **primaryColor {String}**: Defines the primary color of the Lock, all colors used in the widget will be calculated from it.
 This option is useful when providing a custom `icon` to ensure all colors go well together with the icon's color palette.
 Defaults to `"#ea5323"`.
 - **rememberLastLogin {Boolean}**: Determines whether or not the email or the phone number will be filled automatically with the one you used the last time.
 Defaults to `true`.
-- **socialBigButtons {Boolean}**: Determines the size of the buttons for the social providers specified in the `connections` option.
-It defaults to `true` when the `connections` option contains at most tree providers, otherwise it defaults to `false`.
+- **socialBigButtons {Boolean}**: Determines the size of the buttons for the social providers specified in the `socialConnections` option.
+It defaults to `true` when the `socialConnections` option contains at most tree providers, otherwise it defaults to `false`.

 #### Authentication options